larsjaakko/cryptokitty-gan/README.md

 ## GAN architecture

 The employed neural network is a Tensorflow implementation of the model proposed in [Berthelot, Schumm and Metz, 2017](#references).
 The exact implementation used is one by [Taehoon Kim](https://github.com/carpedm20/BEGAN-tensorflow).
+Minor modifications were made to the original code to be more compatible with Floydhub — e.g. outputting loss metrics with JSON formatting.

 ## Requirements